-Keep track of when bills are available and when they’re paid in a monthly planner.
+That’s why we love using a monthly planner.
+I can easily see what is paid and what is not and when the bills are due.
 For pen and paper people like myself, this is a much better method than trying to track everything online.

 How do you track your bills?
 Share your tips with us on our Facebook Page!